-- Firstly, minimising the energy demand of buildings through passive design measures (optimising the orientation and mass of buildings, and appropriate window placement to maximise opportunities for solar gain and minimise winter cold wind heat loss); - ii.
-Secondly, maximising energy efficiency through design measures (high levels of insulation, air tightness and mechanical ventilation with heat recovery to create buildings that are more efficient to heat and stay warm in colder conditions and stay cool in warmer conditions); - iii.
+- Firstly, minimising the energy demand of buildings through passive design measures (optimising the orientation and mass of buildings, and appropriate window placement to maximise opportunities for solar gain and minimise winter cold wind heat loss); - Secondly, maximising energy efficiency through design measures (high levels of insulation, air tightness and mechanical ventilation with heat recovery to create buildings that are more efficient to heat and stay warm in colder conditions and stay cool in warmer conditions); - iii.
 Thirdly, maximise the use of materials and building techniques that reduce heat and energy needs.
 Ideally, this could also consider using materials with a lower embodied carbon content and/or high practical recyclable content; - iv.
-Fourthly, ensure buildings use a low carbon heat source;
+And finally, once energy demand and greenhouse gas emissions have been minimised through the above measures, incorporate, wherever possible, and if applicable, renewable energy sources (preferably on plot) such as solar panels to meet reasonable estimates of total annual energy demand across the year;